Akhil196/Predict-Diabates-by-using-Logistic-Regression-/README.md

 # Predict-Diabates-by-using-Logistic-Regression-
+One in six people with diabetes in the world is from India.
+The numbers place the country among the top 10 countries for people with diabetes, coming in at number two with an estimated 77 million diabetics.
+China leads the list with over 116 million diabetics.
 The Whole project about the Predict the person is Diabatic or not by using the Logistic Regression .